Reblogging: Tumblr

-Twitter
+X (formerly Twitter)

 On Twitter, another micro-blogging service, the "retweet" phenomenon began in March 2007, whereby an informal protocol slowly developed among Twitter users.
 Initially called an "echo" the first instance was by Narendra Rocherolle.
 A month later the term "retweet" was first referenced.
 In this protocol, a post by User A which was considered notable by another Twitter user, User B, was copied by User B and reposted under User B's account and prefixed with "RT @username", with "RT" meaning "retweet".
 The @ sign had previously been developed as a means of replying to Twitter posts, while the hashtag protocol would later be developed by users within the same year to highlight important keywords which they wished to be indexed in a search engine.

 In 2009, the "retweet" phenomenon would experience a major uptick in adoption by Twitter users in order to forward SMS posts by Iranian observers and participants in the events following the Iranian presidential election.
 In August 2009, Twitter officially began integrating the "retweet" mechanism by replacing the string "RT @username" with a retweet symbol emulating Tumblr's reblog symbol; in addition, retweet buttons were added to all Twitter posts (alongside "reply") and, by August 2010, an official "Tweet button" was developed and launched by Twitter for external websites, with Twitter-based application developer TweetMeme agreeing with Twitter to integrate the functionality of its own then-popular button into Twitter's official button.
 In April 2015, the "quote retweet" (also known as "Quote RTs" or "QRT") was introduced, with users able to retweet a post with their own commentary added above the original content.
 In August 2020, a "Quote Tweets" link was added under posts to allow users to see other users' quote retweets.
-Following the acquisition of Twitter by Elon Musk in 2022 and its eventual rebrand to X in 2023, "retweet" was changed to a straightforward "repost."

-Tweetmeme, Topsy and a few other external third-party websites provide indexes of currently trending posts, hashtags, users and lists utilizing the Retweet protocol.
+Tweetmeme, Topsy and a few other external third-party websites provide indexes of currently trending posts, hashtags, users and lists utilizing the retweet protocol.
 As such, Twitter is a powerful flowing social medium that disseminates instant news through an array of social media networks.
 The Twitter platform is a broadcasting service and a social network of open access of media through subscriptions by request or follow.

+Following the acquisition of Twitter by Elon Musk in 2022 and its eventual rebrand of the platform to X in 2023, "retweet" was renamed to a straightforward "repost."